 In her practice, Francine commonly sees individuals of all age groups with a wide range of complaints.

 In her free time, Francine enjoys playing music with friends, hiking and kayaking, cross-country and telemark skiing, and just being in these mountains.
 She is originally from Hong Kong, and speaks English, Cantonese and Mandarin.

 Lynsey has been practicing as an Occupational Therapist in the Bow Valley for the past 10 years.
 Specializing in chronic pain and post traumatic stress disorder and is considered an expert in the field.
-Wanting to do more for her clients, Lynsey enrolled in the Canadian College of Osteopathy in 2014.
-She is now in the process of completing her thesis as the final part of the program.
+Wanting to do more for her clients, Lynsey enrolled in the Canadian College of Osteopathy.
+She completed the program and thesis in 2020.

 Prior to relocating to the Bow Valley, Lynsey spent 10 years as an athlete on the national kayak team.
 During this time she also worked as a personal trainer for high level athletes, while managing a training facility in Edmonton.
 Upon moving to Canmore in 2008 she became highly involved in cross country and down hill mountain biking and now spends her free time working as a Level 2 Professional Mountain Bike Coach.
 In the winter months, Lynsey also participates in fat biking and back country snowboard touring.

 Whether looking to optimize performance, recover from an injury or manage a chronic condition, Lynsey has a variety of strategies and tools to help you.
 As an athlete, outdoor enthusiast and health care practitioner, she is passionate about getting her clients back to doing what they love.

 B.Sc (Kinesiology); B.Ed, M.A.
 Leadership, Certified Holistic Nutrition Practitioner, e-RYT-500, DOMP